-Monthly active users (MAU) is the total number of unique user IDs that load any page in your platform on which UserGuiding is installed in any given month.
+Monthly active users (MAU) are the total number of unique user IDs that load any page on which UserGuiding is installed on your platform, in any given month.
 To access your current MAU total, go to Analytics > Dashboard.

 There are two methods to count an MAU.
 How we calculate a single MAU will depend on which method you use.

 The default method automatically generates a unique ID for each unique visitor.

 We designate a single MAU(unique ID) to each user visiting with a unique session.
 These unique IDs are stored at your local storage.